ai-cam/ai-cam.github.io/_calls/2025-07-02-ai-for-university-operations-project-funding-call.md

-      content: The AI for Operations programme enables professional services teams to deploy AI in specific projects or workflows that improves the efficiency of University operational processes, and develops a network where successful practices can be shared
+      content: The AI for Operations programme enables professional services teams to deploy AI in specific projects or workflows that improves the efficiency of University operational processes, and develops a network where successful practices can be shared.
     - heading: Who is eligible to apply?
       content: Professional services staff teams employed by the University of Cambridge are eligible to apply for this funding.
 Academic and